 Attorney Case Law Update: Purton v.
-Marriott Int’l, Inc. – Branigan Robertson is a California employee lawyer who focuses his practice on whistle blower cases, sexual harassment cases, unlawful retaliation, and wrongful termination.
+Marriott Int’l, Inc. – This case is about company holiday parties getting out of hand.
+Are employers liable for accidents caused by their employees who become intoxicated during holiday parties?
+Branigan Robertson is a California employee lawyer who focuses his practice on hostile work environment, unlawful retaliation, and wrongful termination.

 Can Employers be Liable for Drunk Employees?